markcheeky/translator-cs-en/README.md

 The repository contains one package called `translator` which provides a command line program which can be invoked using command `translator`.

 All code is in `src/translator/`.
-It contains a `main.py` which serves provides cli interface for all functionality - preparation of dataset, training, interactive inference, translation of text files and evaluation.
+It contains a `main.py` which provides cli interface for all functionality - preparation of dataset, training, interactive inference, translation of text files and evaluation.

-To set up the project, you will need Python 3.8, CUDA and instal the requirements described in `requirements.txt`.
+To set up the project, you will need Python 3.8, CUDA and install the requirements described in `requirements.txt`.
 Everything is set up on Apollo server at FI, for more details se the last section of this document.

 ## Preparing dataset